norcams/docs-enduser/docs/vgpu.rst

   $ sudo ./cuda_11.4.2_470.57.02_linux.run --silent --no-drm --samples --toolkit

 After a while the installation is finished.
 Next step is to install a compiler and test one of the samples.
-For CentOS 8 we install the compiler with yum:
+For Alma Linux 8 we install the compiler with yum:

 .. code-block:: console